AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

 ## Display the payload of a webhook

 The `webhooks:info` command returns the payload of the specified webhook.
 You can optionally specify the depth of the payload to reduce the amount data returned.
+The actual payload can be different from that shown in the `webhooks:info` as it generates in runtime based on the current state of objects and variables.

 ### Usage